Reviewed by Clare Waismann, RAS / SUDCC

 - Actiq – lozenge or lollipop

-Fentanyl has a significant likelihood of abuse because of its pleasurable sense and euphoria.
-It is also often abused in an attempt to self-medicate or drown emotional distress.
-The effects of fentanyl within the reward areas of the brain reinforces the desire for repeated use (physical cravings).
+Fentanyl poses a significant likelihood of abuse because of its pleasurable sensation of euphoria.
+Moreover, individuals often abuse it in an attempt to self-medicate or drown out emotional distress.
+In particular, the brain’s reward centers’ effects reinforce the desire for repeated use (physical cravings).

 - Increasing sleep disturbance